Experienced personal finance writer

 Check out Insurify’s guide to shopping for car insurance to help you compare quotes.
 And if you’re considering using NerdWallet to get a car insurance quote or signing up for a NerdWallet account, here are answers to some commonly asked questions.

 NerdWallet assures customers it will keep bank information secure.
-NerdWallet links bank accounts through Plaid and has a partnership with TransUnion, which both also prioritize security, according to NerdWallet.[6]
+NerdWallet links bank accounts through Plaid and has a partnership with TransUnion, both of which also prioritize security, according to NerdWallet.

 Having a NerdWallet account is free, but if you choose to add extra features, you may have to pay a fee.[7]
 NerdWallet also makes money through compensation from its partners.